 Microservices architecture allows large software systems to be broken down into smaller independent units called services.
 These services usually come with their own servers and databases.
-The services in a microservices system need a way to effective way to communicate such that the operations on one service does not affect other services.
+The services in a microservices system need a way to effective communicate such that the operations on one service does not affect other services.

 There are several ways to connect services together.
 If you haven’t designed a microservices system before, the first thing that may come to mind is to create REST endpoints for one service that other services can call.
 While this can work in systems with a few services, it’s not scalable in larger systems.
 This is because REST works based on a blocking request-response mechanism.